 Monk Skipper (Asbolis capucinus)

-A large brown skipper, they have been established in Florida from Cuba since the 1940s.
-Its host plants are palm species.
+A large brown skipper, they have been estáblished in Florida from Cuba since the 1940s.
+Its host plants are palm species. like the cabbage palm.
 They perch on leaves and nectar on wild sage and Spanish needles.